Blog

 • Code

-Scripts developed in various programming languages (Java, Python) allow creating users, passwords, and other values necessary for correct data usage.
+Scripts developed in various programming languages (Java, Python) allow user creation, passwords, and other values necessary for correct data usage.

 • SQL queries

 A database can also be filled with the help of SQL queries.
-This method is available only if there’s access to the database form the server-side.
+This method is available only if there’s administrative access to the database.

-The approach can be implemented as follows: first, one creates a completed DB in MS Access with fields identical to the database on the server-side; secondly, a dump file that will contain requests to add information to the DB will be created.
+The approach can be implemented as follows: first, create a complete DB in MS Access with fields identical to those in the server-side DB; second, create a dump file containing requests to add information to the DB.

 • API calls